seansusmilch/least-watched/docs/media-processor.md

 Each factor (except Never Watched) uses breakpoints:

 - Breakpoints define value thresholds and corresponding percentage of max points.
-- Values exceeding a breakpoint's value earn that breakpoint's percentage of max points.
+- Breakpoints are sorted from highest to lowest value for evaluation.
-- Breakpoints are evaluated from highest to lowest value.
+- The first breakpoint where the item's value is **greater than** the breakpoint value determines the score.
 - If no breakpoint is exceeded, zero points are earned.

 ### 5.4 Date Preference